msaad1999/PHP-Login-System/README.md

 #### Requirements
 * PHP
 * Apache server
-* MySQL Database
+* MySQL
-* SQL

-> All of these requirements can be completed at once by simply installing a server stack like `Wamp` or `Xampp`
+> All of these requirements can be collectively completed by simply installing a server stack like `Wamp` or `Xampp`

 #### Installation Steps
 1. Import the `DBcreation.sql` file in the `includes` folder into phpMyAdmin.
 There is no need for any change in the .sql file.
 This will create the database required for the application to function.